Shinobi III: Return of the Ninja Master: Plot

 Neo Zeed is threatening the world once more.
 The evil crime syndicate - thought to have been vanquished two years earlier - has returned, headed by a man known only as the Shadow Master.
 Joe Musashi has felt their presence, and descends from the lonely mountaintops of Japan to face his nemesis once more.

-Development
+Development and release

 Shinobi III was originally set to be released in 1992.
-Several gaming magazines (including GamePro, Mean Machines SEGA and Computer & Video Games) gave previews and even reviews of the game, showing pictures of levels, enemies, artwork and special moves which were not seen in the final version at all.
-Because of being dissatisfied with the result, Sega had put the game back into development to heavily improve it and delayed its release until 1993.
+Several gaming magazines (including GamePro, Mean Machines and Computer & Video Games) gave previews and even reviews of the game, showing pictures of levels, enemies, artwork and special moves which were not seen in the final version at all.
+Because of general dissatisfaction with the result up to that point, Sega delayed the game for a 1993 release date while the development team worked on improving gameplay and visuals.
 When Shinobi III was finally released, many game features seen earlier were missing, with new ones taking their place.
 A beta-version of the original version of the game has been leaked and is now widely available as a ROM image.